sigurdstorve/OpenBCSim/README.md

 # OpenBCSim
-Open-source implementation of a fast B-spline powered convolution based algorithm for simulating ultrasound RF data
+Open-source implementation of a fast B-spline powered convolution based algorithm for simulating ultrasound RF data.
+NOTE: Currently not functional, but code is in progress of being transferred from another repo.
+Will become usable by end of May 2015.